spraoi/common-ui/README.md

 ## Publishing to NPM

-All packages stay on the same version, as we utilize [Lerna's fixed mode](https://github.com/lerna/lerna#fixedlocked-mode-default) for simplicity.
-However, only updated packages are release to NPM.
+We use [Lerna](https://github.com/lerna/lerna) for managing package versions and publishing to NPM.
 When you make a change or add a package, you can create a new release with `yarn release`.
 You'll need to get write access to the [Spraoi NPM org](https://www.npmjs.com/org/spraoi) if you don't already have it.